lsimons/caseum/docs/guides/stages.md

 When you have more than 3 people working on a system that is getting bigger, you can start brainstorming and whiteboarding together in a planned manner using Caseum step 1.

 It does not really matter in which order you make the different Caseum views.
-Just make all the views that make sense, all at the same time, and keep going until you think you have all the important information or you are almost out of time.
+Just make all the views that make sense, all at the same time, and keep going until you think you have all the important information, or you are almost out of time.

 You can use the general [guide on whiteboarding](whiteboarding.md).